Jollywatt/jollywatt.github.io/content/posts/julia-gr/gr-with-julia.typ

  6.123233995736766e-17
 ```

-Here’s how you might use this embedding to plot a surface with #link("https://juliapackages.com/p/Makie")[`Makie.jl`]:
+Here's how you might use this embedding to plot a surface with #link("https://juliapackages.com/p/Makie")[`Makie.jl`]:

 ```julia
 using GLMakie